iwanjon/bwa-chi/README.md

 ## Campaign Donation
-_to run this project midtrans account is needded and save the apikey in .env locate next to main.go file_ _this project based on BWA Course, rewrite using golang chi-router_ _another version like gin, echo can be found in other repo with prefix name bwa (for this momemt)_
+_to run this project midtrans account is needded and save the apikey in .env locate next to main.go file_ _this project based on BWA Course (API ONLY), rewrite using golang chi-router_ _another version like gin, echo can be found in other repo with prefix name bwa (for this momemt)_

 1. run go mod tidy